Bluedot-Innovation/documentation/docs/integrations/Segment.md

 Integration Overview
 --------------------

-Before beginning the integration, please ensure you have an active customer account with Bluedot & Segment.
+Before beginning the integration, please ensure you have an active customer account with Rezolve & Segment.

 1\.
-Decide on the custom data you’ll be passing from the Bluedot Events to Segment:
+Decide on the custom data you’ll be passing from the Rezolve Events to Segment:

 a.
 [Custom Event Metadata](../Custom%20Data.md) (max.
 20)
 b.
 [Custom Zone Data](../Canvas/What%20is%20Zone%20custom%20data.md) (max.
 20)